 ‘I thought that it would be funny to invade that big living room with a flock of sheep,’ François-Xavier once explained.
 ‘It is, after all, easier to have a sculpture in an apartment than to have a real sheep.
 And, it’s even better if you can sit on it.’

 During their long and successful career, Les Lalanne became darlings of the fashion world.
-In addition to being to working with Saint Laurent, Claude was commissioned by Hubert de Givenchy, Karl Lagerfeld, Marc Jacobs, John Galliano and Reed Krakoff, among others.
+In addition to working with Saint Laurent, Claude was commissioned by Hubert de Givenchy, Karl Lagerfeld, Marc Jacobs, John Galliano and Reed Krakoff, among others.

 After her husband’s death in 2008, Claude continued to work from the house in Ury, just south of Paris, that they had shared for over five decades.
 She would often take natural forms, such as leaves or flowers, and bath them in copper sulphate with a current running through it (making the copper cling to the organic material), to create perfect replicas.

 When they first showed their work, Les Lalanne were judged harshly by the critics. ‘[They] completely ignored us; for them, making sculptures which had a use was a complete nonsense,’ said Claude Lalanne in 2013.
 Yet Les Lalanne refused to conform, and soon their work was everywhere, from photoshoots in magazines to Paris’s most fashionable galleries.

 Their legacy continues to resonate in the fashion world, with pieces being installed in Chanel, Dior and Tom Ford flagship stores.
 Collectors include the decorator Peter Marino, who used François-Xavier’s sculptures in his designs for Chanel’s fine jewellery shops, and Reed Krakoff, the creative director of Coach.